Wavelyio/wavely-docs/docs/api/simcards-api.md

 Field        | Type          | Description
 ------------ | ------------- | ------------
-icc | String | The ICC of the SIM card msisdn | String | The phone number of the SIM, if it has any state | [SimCardState](/general-information/data-types/#simcardstate) | The current state of the SIM card
+icc 		| String | The ICC of the SIM card msisdn 		| String | E164 MSISDN, e.g. *+4593709603*
+state 		| [ImsiStates](/general-information/data-types/#imsistates) | The current state of the SIM card pendingState | [ImsiStates](/general-information/data-types/#imsistates) | The state the SIM card is about to change to operatorProfileName | String | Name of the operator profile assigned to the SIM card dataSessionState | [DataSessionStates](/general-information/data-types/#datasessionstates) | Information on the current data state of the SIM card

 ## Endpoint: Apply action to sim card